Jacques Necker: Assignats

-At the end of August the government was again in distress; four months after the first issue the money was spent.
+At the end of August, the government was again in distress; four months after the first issue the money was spent.
 Montesquiou-Fézensac, the teacher of Mirabeau, presented a report in the Assembly.
 Assignats should be used not only for payment of church property.

 Montesquiou had massively exaggerated the amount of the redeemable debt, probably to convince the Assembly.
-On 27 August 1790 the Assembly decided another issue of 1.9 billion assignats which would become legal tender before the end of the year.
+On 27 August 1790, the Assembly decided another issue of 1.9 billion assignats which would become legal tender before the end of the year.
 Necker endeavored to dissuade the Assembly from the proposed issue; suggesting that other means could be found for accomplishing the result, and he predicted terrible evils.
 Necker was not backed by Comte de Mirabeau, his strongest opponent who called for "national money" and won that day.
 A few crowds were sent to shout and threaten him.
 When all resources were exhausted, the Assembly created paper money, according to Necker.
 He handed in his resignation on 3 September.
 The massive and dangerous issue of 1.9 billion he succeeded to get down to 800 million, but the attacks influenced his resignation.
-Necker did not step down on the decision to make the assignat legal tender, but on the choice to issue the paper money for the full value of the land instead of one-quarter of it, and a foul campaign against his person, and the loss of confidence in parliament.
+Necker did not step down on the decision to make the assignat legal tender.
+Instead, the choice to issue the paper money along with political opposition proved to be his main motivators.

 The Assembly decreed that it would itself direct the public Treasury.
 Necker foretold that the paper money, with which the dividends were about to be paid, would soon be of no value.
 Du Pont de Nemours feared the emission of assignats would double the price of bread.
 Since no one had truly the right to make assignats, everyone would soon begin to do so.
 Montesquiou-Fézensac, charged with the issue of assignats, feared stockjobbing and greed.
-A declaration (14 Oct) suspending all interest payments turned the assignats into fiat paper money proper.
+A declaration (14 Oct) suspending all interest payments turned the assignats into fiat money.